andela-megwali/do/README.md

     $  git clone https://github.com/andela-megwali/do.git

- Get into the appifly directory:
+ Get into the do directory:

     $  cd do